1. Home

 The easiest way to see if your solar energy system will be eligible for net metering is to contact or visit the website of your local electric utility.

 Then, it’s important to know the utility’s fees and charges you’ll pay even with solar.
-Even if you use no utility company electricity in a month, or if your credits pay the electricity usage down to zero, you may get a bill with some fees and charges to pay.
+Even if you use no utility company electricity in a month, or if your credits pay the electricity usage down to zero, you may get a bill with some fees to pay.

 Know what “free” means

-There are legitimate agreements, like leases and power purchase agreements, that see panels going on your property for no money down.
+There are legitimate agreements, like leases and power purchase agreements, that see panels installed on your property for no money down.
 There are incentives and rebates which bring the cost of purchases down.
 Neither of these are the same as “free solar panels.”

 Even with a legitimate lease or PPA, it’s critical to read and understand all the terms of the agreement before signing.